mad01/mad01.github.io/_posts/2016-01-11-python-protobuf-over-http.md

 {% endhighlight %}

-Start the server by doing the following
+Starting the server by using gunicorn and calling the api falcon api
 {% highlight bash %}
 $ gunicorn server:api
 {% endhighlight %}

 Client api.
 Like in the server we use the same python generated proto file.
-To encode the messame to binary, and read the response.
+To send a command to the server and get back the response document that will be printed to stdout.
 {% highlight python %}
 #!/usr/bin/env python3
 import requests